liquidlight/call_to_actions/README.md

 # To Do

 - Write readme
-  - CConfiguration of templates
+  - Configuration of templates
   - Configuration of theme & types
-- Allow types & themes to be dynamic
+- Create proper TYPO documentation